 - Medial post: Wedge-shaped structure called a medial post is sometimes seen with the midsole.
 Usually, it is comprised of EVA that is more tightly woven than the remainder of the midsole.
 It’s crucial to control excessive pronation.
 In motion control and stability running shoes, the medial post is typical.

 - Space Trusstic: A plastic bridge found under the shoe’s arch.
 It provides shoes with stability and strength without cutting down flexibility.

-The outsole is the bottom part of your running shoe where it gets into contact with the ground while running.
-Brands use a variety of materials to develop a different structure of the outsole.
+The outsole is the bottom part of your running shoe where it contacts the ground while running.
+Brands use various materials to develop a different structures of the outsole.
 Based on the materials utilized, the outsole specifies what type of rides you will obtain when running.

 They are usually made from carbon rubber or blown rubber.